5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 * Only at the beginning of a character class definition has the caret the meaning "negate".
 Therefore you could also say that `[^` means "negate" while, say, `[1^2]` means "Match for one of these three characters: `1^2`".

-* For APLers the caret is a bit tricky because it can easily be confused with the logical AND (`∧`) primitive.
-Only next to each other it becomes apparent what it what: `^∧`: the caret is a bit higher than the logical AND.
+* For APLers the caret is a bit tricky because it is confused with the logical AND (`∧`) primitive.
+Only next to each other does it become apparent which is which: `^∧`: the caret is a bit higher than the logical AND.

   ~~~
       ⎕UCS '^'     ⍝ The caret